-Consumers are Navigating Budget Pressures: What They Cut, What They Keep
+Consumers are Navigating Budget Pressures: What They Keep, What They Cut

 September 25, 2025